replicatedhq/replicated-docs/docs/intro-main.md

     Users installing with KOTS, Helm CLI, kURL
 -->

-## Release Workflow
+## Getting Started Release Workflow

-High level workflow so that people understand how to navigate the docs
+The following workflow helps you get started with your first release and understand how to navigate the documentation.

-Workflow:
+To get started with your first release:

+1. Create a vendor account.
+See [Creating a Vendor Account](vendor-portal-creating-account).
-1. Log in to vendor portal to create your team
+1. Invite members to your team and manage permissions.
+See [Managing Team Members](team-management).
-1. Connect to an image registry
+1. Connect to an image registry.
+See [COnnecting to an Image Registry](packaging-private-images).
-1. Create a release with app files (could be helm chart or otherwise)
+1. Create a release with your application files.
+See [Managing Releases with the Vendor Portal](releases-creating-releases) or [Managing Releases with the CLI](releases-creating-cli).
-1. Promote it to a channel
+1. Promote the release to a channel.
+See [Managing Releases with the Vendor Portal](releases-creating-releases) or [Managing Releases with the CLI](releases-creating-cli)
-1. Create a customer to define a license file
+1. Create a customer to define a license file.
+See [Creating and Managing Customers](releases-creating-customer).
-1. Test your install
+1. Test your installation:

-See:

-    Vendor Portal Team Management
-    Image registries
-    Channels and Releases
-    Licenses and entitlements
-    Install:
-        SDK install flow
-        Admin console install
+    - For SDK installations using integration mode, see [Developing Against the SDK API (Alpha)](replicated-sdk-development).
+    - For KOTS and kURL installations, see [About Installing an Application](installing-overview) in the KOTS documentation.
+    - For Helm installations, see [Installing an Application with Helm (Beta)](install-with-helm).

 ## Vendor Portal